Claiming the Solidarity Tax Credit

 Your consent to receiving online documents only is valid until you revoke it.
 If you do revoke your consent, we'll send your communications by mail.

-However you claimed your solidarity tax credit, you can use the online service in My Account for viewing a solidarity tax credit file to see the date and the amount of the last payment made by direct deposit and the notices sent to you.
+Regardless of how you submitted your solidarity tax credit claim, you can use the online service in My Account for managing your solidarity tax credit file to: